 A total staff complement of 35 teachers, assistants, administrative and support staff ensure the children enjoy a happy, lively and challenging day at school.

 Applewood has grown from the initial 27 children to the current roll of 190 children.
 A total staff complement of 35 teachers, assistants, administrative and support staff ensure the children enjoy a happy, lively and challenging day at school.

 The infrastructure at Applewood has developed from the original “guest house” and garden over the years to include two new classroom blocks housing 10 classrooms, a school hall, The Molteno Trust music block with individual practice rooms, an accelerated learning and support centre, a media centre, computer room and language classroom.
 These are all tastefully connected by catwalks covered in vines ensuring the country school feel is retained in the school architecture.

-The school’s sports facilities now include the Linquenda Oval, the Jimmy Rawbone-Viljoen Oval, cricket nets and a tennis/basketball/netball court.
-The school development plan approved in 2010 includes additional tennis and netball courts, a sports hall, a swimming pool and staff housing.
+The school’s sports facilities now include the Linquenda Oval, the Jimmy Rawbone-Viljoen Oval, cricket nets and a tennis/basketball/netball court as well as a brand new Aquatic Centre, proudly opened in 2018.
+The approved school development plan includes additional tennis and netball courts, a sports hall and staff housing.

 Applewood’s reputation as a top private primary school in South Africa is well secured thanks to the work of the people involved with the school over the past 18 years.
 Ours is a happy, secure, country school of excellence, instilling a good sense of moral value, Christian ethos and social awareness.